publiclab/publiclab-archive/notes/marlokeno/03-16-2017/is-this-government-security-warning-on-noaa-new.md

 ---
-title: Is this government security warning on NOAA new?
+title: 'Is this government security warning on NOAA new?'
 tagnames: question:general, edgi
 author: marlokeno
 path: /notes/marlokeno/03-16-2017/is-this-government-security-warning-on-noaa-new.md